FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/game_text.md

 ### Parameters

 * The `Text Effect` parameter got a new option - `Use console font`.
 This makes the message to be printed in the console font, rather than additive font.
+* `Fire when done` - a target to fire when the message disappears.
+The delay is calculated as a sum of fade in time, fade out time and hold time.

 ### Bugfixes